-If you are considering breast augmentation or a breast lift procedure, you understandably have questions about how breast implant scars will look after surgery.
+Breast augmentation scars are a concern for anyone considering breast implants or a breast lift procedure.
 Patients often wonder how noticeable their breast implant scars will be.
 Ultimately, the answer depends on a many factors including the type of procedure performed, the type of implant used, and some genetic factors regarding scar healing.

-What are the types of procedures associated with breast implant scars?
+What are the types of procedures associated with breast augmentation scars?

 Surgical procedures associated with breast augmentation are associated with some minimal scarring.
 Breast augmentation will increase or restore volume to the breast, most often through the placement of breast implants.
 There are many implant types available, including silicone and saline, along with a variety of shapes and profiles that bring desired results based on your specific cosmetic goals.